dockserver/dockserver/wiki/docs/apps/system/uploader.md

 - Notifications via [Apprise](https://github.com/caronc/apprise).
 - Variable concurrent uploads.
 - Settings are refreshed for each upload.
 No need to restart the container after making a configuration change!
-- Start and stop on demand via the container or web interface.
+- Start and stop on demand via the container or web interface (current ones are not taken into account).

     ![pauseupload](/img/uploader/pauseupload.gif)